Dispute resolution in the workplace

 Disputes suitable for mediation

-All kinds of workplace disputes are suitable for mediation, such as conflict:
+All kinds of workplace disputes are suitable for mediation, including:

-We may also be able to help following formal management action to resolve a grievance.
+We may also be able to assist after you have followed formal management action to resolve a grievance.
 The formal resolution of a complaint doesn’t always lead to the end of workplace conflict.